 After the specifications of the project were defined as well as the tasks identified and responsibilities established it was necessary to move into the planning stage of the project.
 In this important stage the team was tasked with baselining as it relates to cost and schedule and developing the components to address project risk(s).
 The artifacts which helped to address these requirements included leveraging the Gantt Scheduling Table and Chart, creating a Project Network Diagram and developing the Risk Assessment Form, Risk Response Matrix, Quarterly Cash Flow Table, Baseline Budget Report, Project Cost and Schedule Baselines.

 In the initial assessment for the planning stage it was necessary to develop a schedule which would help define how long the project would take to complete.
 The team reviewed the tasks, determined the amount of slack and identified the critical path.
-When the critical path and amount of free slack days was established
+When the critical path and amount of free slack days was established the team assessed the sensitivity of the network and determined it to be low.
+An outline of the critical path as it relates to activities may be found in the figure below.

+Figure 5: Critical Path